frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/automation/auto-repeat.md

 > Introduced in version 13

-Auto Repeat with Weekly frequency allows you to select on which all days you want the recurring documents to be created.
+Auto Repeat with Weekly frequency allows you to select the days on which you want the recurring documents to be created.

 <img class="screenshot" alt="Auto Repeat Weekdays" src="/docs/assets/img/automation/auto-repeat-weekdays.png">